“All my directors are from the same generation – the one retiring!”

 In the past year we’ve heard many admired board chairs tell us that Aprio’s reports that record director login behavior and use of meeting material help them monitor and manage director engagement.
 Beyond annual director evaluations, chairs and committee leaders are monitoring director engagement to hold all directors accountable to be equal contributors, and provide continuous governance oversight.

 The upside of accountability is that highly engaged directors can get recognition and thanks for their effort.
-Directors that become disengaged can be quickly re-engaged, perhaps given more training, without delaying to an annual director assessment.
+Directors that become disengaged can be quickly re-engaged, perhaps given more training, without delaying until an annual director assessment.

 When it comes to tenure, the reality may be that next-generation directors don’t stay as long as previous ones.
 Boards must adapt and have the tools in place for more rapid succession.